Burntroll/Burntroll/README.md

 # 💫 About me:

-I'm a Front End Developer and a DevOps Engineer from Brazil, and currently living abroad.
+I'm a FullStack Developer and a DevOps Engineer from Brazil, and currently living abroad.

 💜 Passionate about technology and developing solutions. <br>
 🔭 I’m currently working to develop my knowledge in DevOps! <br>